Rugby union: First internationals

 The first rugby football international was played on 27 March 1871 between Scotland and England in Edinburgh.
-Scotland won the game 1–0.
+Scotland won the game by one goal and one try to one goal.
 By 1881 both Ireland and Wales had representative teams and in 1883 the first international competition, the Home Nations Championship had begun.
 1883 is also the year of the first rugby sevens tournament, the Melrose Sevens, which is still held annually.

 Two important overseas tours took place in 1888: a British Isles team visited Australia and New Zealand—although a private venture, it laid the foundations for future British and Irish Lions tours; and the 1888–89 New Zealand Native football team brought the first overseas team to British spectators.

 During the early history of rugby union, a time before commercial air travel, teams from different continents rarely met.
 The first two notable tours both took place in 1888—the British Isles team touring New Zealand and Australia, followed by the New Zealand team touring Europe.
 Traditionally the most prestigious tours were the Southern Hemisphere countries of Australia, New Zealand and South Africa making a tour of a Northern Hemisphere, and the return tours made by a joint British and Irish team.
 Tours would last for months, due to long traveling times and the number of games undertaken; the 1888 New Zealand team began their tour in Hawkes Bay in June and did not complete their schedule until August 1889, having played 107 rugby matches.
 Touring international sides would play Test matches against international opponents, including national, club and county sides in the case of Northern Hemisphere rugby, or provincial/state sides in the case of Southern Hemisphere rugby.